 c) may include the service-level-AA payload in the Service-level-AA container IE with the value set to the UUAA authorization payloadif received from the UAS-NF.

+If the network-requested PDU session modification procedure which is triggered by a UE-requested PDU session modification procedure, is for the UUAA-SM, the network shall include the Service-level-AA container IE which:

+a) includes service-level-AA response with the value of the SLAR field set to "Service level authentication and authorization was successful";

+b) can include service-level-AA payload type with the value set to "UUAA payload" and service-level-AA payload with the value set to the UUAA payload; and

+c) can include service-level device ID with the value set to CAA-level UAV ID,

+in the PDU SESSION MODIFICATION COMMAND message.

 If the SMF needs to provide new ECS configuration information to the UE and the UE has indicated support for ECS configuration information provisioning in the PDU SESSION ESTABLISHMENT REQUEST message or the PDU SESSION MODIFICATION REQUEST message, then the SMF may include the Extended protocol configuration options IE in the PDU SESSION MODIFICATION COMMAND message with at least one of ECS IPv4 Address, ECS IPv6 Address and ECS FQDN included and may include an ECS provider identifier.
 A spatial validity condition where the ECS configuration information is applicable may be included by the SMF along with a ECS IPv4 Address, a ECS IPv6 Address, or a ECS FQDN respectively.

 NOTE 6: If an ECS provider identifier is included, then the IP address(es) and/or FQDN(s) are associated with the ECS provider identifier and replace previously provided ECS configuration information associated with the same ECS provider identifier, if any.